Jackie Robinson: College career

-UCLA and afterward

 After graduating from PJC in spring 1939, Robinson enrolled at UCLA, where he became the school's first athlete to win varsity letters in four sports: baseball, basketball, football, and track.

 He was one of four black players on the Bruins' 1939 football team; the others were Woody Strode, Kenny Washington, and Ray Bartlett.
 Washington, Strode, and Robinson made up three of the team's four backfield players.
 At a time when only a few black students played mainstream college football, this made UCLA college football's most integrated team.
 They went undefeated with four ties at 6–0–4.
 Robinson finished the season with 12.2 yards per attempt on 42 carries, which is the school football record for highest rushing yards per carry in a season as of 2022.
 Robinson also led the NCAA in punt return average in the 1939 and 1940 seasons.

 In track and field, Robinson won the 1940 NCAA championship in the long jump at 24 ft 10+1/4 in.
 Baseball was Robinson's "worst sport" at UCLA; he hit .097 in his only season, although in his first game he went 4-for-4 and twice stole home.

 While a senior at UCLA, Robinson met his future wife, Rachel Isum (b.1922), a UCLA freshman who was familiar with Robinson's athletic career at PJC.
 He played football as a senior, but the 1940 Bruins won only one game.
 In the spring, Robinson left college just shy of graduation, despite the reservations of his mother and Isum.
 He took a job as an assistant athletic director with the government's National Youth Administration (NYA) in Atascadero, California.

 After the government ceased NYA operations, Robinson traveled to Honolulu in the fall of 1941 to play football for the semi-professional, racially integrated Honolulu Bears.
 After a short season, Robinson returned to California in December 1941 to pursue a career as running back for the Los Angeles Bulldogs of the Pacific Coast Football League.
 By that time, however, the Japanese attack on Pearl Harbor had taken place, which drew the United States into World War II and ended Robinson's nascent football career.